DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 install.

-For memory/performance worriers… The EX-RAIL code is surprisingly small and requires very little PROGMEM or RAM to execute.
-It is only included in the compilation of the CommandStation code if the compiler detects a “myAutomation.h” file.
+For memory/performance worriers… The EX-RAIL code is surprisingly small and requires very little PROGMEM or RAM to execute although a UNO and Nano are simply too small to include EX-RAIL with the rest of the Command Station code.
+The EX-RAIL code is only
+included in the compilation of the CommandStation if the compiler detects a “myAutomation.h” file.

 During execution, an EX-RAIL automation is much (perhaps 2 orders of magnitude) more time efficient than the code required to process incoming requests from an external automation processor.

 The Automation Process
 ******************************************

-All routes, automations etc step through a list of simple keywords until they reach an ENDTASK keyword.
+All routes, automations etc step through a list of simple keywords until they reach a DONE keyword.

 The reference list is here @KEBBIN?
+I also kept ENDTASK as alias of DONE

 Automation scripts are added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino and adding in the scripts as follows:

+@KEBBIN Why doesnt this code block appear in the preview?????

 .. code_block::